-- 15. In short, the Ramblers submit that the Inspector cannot be satisfied that Network Rail have justified the need for the Order and, in particular, the need to close the individual crossings included within the Order. - 16.
+- 14. In short, Ramblers submit that the Inspector cannot be satisfied that Network Rail has justified the need for the Order and, in particular, the need to close the individual crossings included within the Order. - 15.
 Network Rail is relying on a threefold strategic case to justify the need to close the level crossings included in the Order.
-In short, Network Rail states that the Order will: - (i) Improve operational efficiency of the Network; - (ii) Increase safety of both rail users and those interacting with the railway by reason of public and private rights; and, - (iii) Assist in the efficient use of funds by reducing the costs associated with maintaining level crossings. - 17.
-The first thing to note is that the Ramblers do not dispute that the Order has the potential to achieve all three of these strategic aims.
-By closing level crossings, Network Rail will eliminate the safety risk associated with those crossings and no longer incur the costs of maintaining them.
-Removal of level crossings may also have the potential to facilitate operational efficiency improvements on Network Rail's networks, although the Ramblers submit that this will depend on the specific circumstances of the stretch of railway in question, including the number of other level crossings which remain on it. - 18.
+In short, Network Rail states that the Order will:3 - (i) Improve operational efficiency of the Network; - (ii) Increase safety of both rail users and those interacting with the railway by reason of public and private rights; and, - (iii) Assist in the efficient use of funds by reducing the costs associated with maintaining level crossings. - 16.
+The first thing to note is that Ramblers do not dispute that the Order has the potential to achieve all three of these strategic aims.
+By closing level crossings, Network Rail will eliminate the safety risk associated with the lawful use of those crossings and no longer incur the costs of maintaining them.
+Removal of level crossings may also have the potential to facilitate operational efficiency improvements on Network Rail's networks, although Ramblers submit that this will depend on the specific circumstances of the stretch of railway in question, including the number of other level crossings which remain on it. - 17.
 Yet these three strategic aims cannot, simply in themselves, justify the closure of level crossings.
 In short, Network Rail is not the only interested stakeholder in a level crossing.
 These crossings are used by a variety of different people for different purposes.
-Moreover, diversions to public rights of way not only affect those who use them, but also the highway authority which has duties to maintain them.
+Moreover, diversions to public rights of way not only affect those who use them, but also the highway authority which has duties to maintain them. - 18.
+Overall, Ramblers submit that if Network Rail is to succeed in justifying the need for this Order, it will need to show why the proposed level crossing closures are necessary, having regard to the circumstances, and relevant stakeholder interests, surrounding each level crossing in turn.

-&lt;sup>4 See Mark Brunnen's Proof of Evidence at 2.3.
+3 See Mark Brunnen's Proof of Evidence at 2.3.